mui/toolpad/docs/data/toolpad/components/list/list.md

 Add demo
 -->

-## Appearance

-The List component acts as a mini canvas for other components.
-Each component has its own styling.
-The first occurence decides the appearance for the entire list.

-### disablePadding

-There is a predefined padding that can be enabled or disabled.
-It is a boolean.

 ## Usage

 A List is an essential component in an application.
 It had one key property that makes it usable: